Sheffield and Rotherham Railway: Design and authorisation

 When the details of the proposed line were published, a hundred and twenty inhabitants of Rotherham headed by their vicar petitioned against the bill, because they thought the canal and the turnpike furnished sufficient accommodation between the two towns, and because they dreaded an incursion of the idle, drunken, and dissolute portion of the Sheffield people as a consequence of increasing the facilities of transit.

-The Sheffield & Rotherham Railway was incorporated on 4 July 1836.
-The North Midland Railway received its authorisation on the same day, Frederick Swanwick was the engineer of the S&RR.Donald J Grant, Directory of the Railway Companies of Great Britain, Matador, Kibworth Beauchamp, 2017, ISBN 978 1785893 537, page 498 The line was of standard gauge, using fish-bellied cast iron rails mostly on stone blocks, with some untreated larch sleepers.
+The Sheffield & Rotherham Railway was incorporated by the Sheffield and Rotherham Railway Act 1836 (6 & 7 Will.
+4. c. cix) on 4 July 1836.
+The North Midland Railway received its authorisation on the same day, Frederick Swanwick was the engineer of the S&RR.
+The line was of standard gauge, using fish-bellied cast iron rails mostly on stone blocks, with some untreated larch sleepers.

-Stations were at Sheffield, Brightside, Grimesthorpe Bridge, Blackburn Forgem The Holmes, and Rotherham, but only the two end termini were open on the first days.
+Stations were at Sheffield, Grimesthorpe Bridge, Brightside, Blackburn Forge, Holmes, and Rotherham, but only the two end termini were open on the first days.